Day 6 - Aligot and Cuisine on GR65 : Lajo to Aumont Aubrac

 The village of Lajo was very small, and our stay there was very peaceful.
 However, one thing to note is that we had no cell service while there and could not connect to the internet.
 The owner of the place we stayed in said that there is often no service in this sector (not just that town), sometimes for months at a time.
 While this was a minor irritation in terms of writing this blog, it was a bit more of a problem for making reservations.
-Rachel was absolutely wonderful to us, and phoned ahead to book our next set of accommodations for the busy weekend, but a lack of connectivity has been something we have struggled with since we arrived.
+Rachel was absolutely wonderful to us and phoned ahead to book our next set of accommodations for the busy weekend, but a lack of connectivity has been something we have struggled with since we arrived.

-At first we were a little concerned about getting lost, but everything was well marked.
+At first, we were a little concerned about getting lost, but everything was well-marked.
 One of the things we have noticed is that GR65 and the Chemin Compostelle are marked very clearly and very well here.
 The yellow arrows that are spray painted along the trail in Spain do not exist.
 Instead, there are more discrete markings, and they are farther apart, but whenever there is a question about which way to go the correct option is clearly marked.

-We finally arrived in Aumont Aubrac around 3pm, and received a very warm welcome from the proprietors of the Le 24 Chambre d'hotes.
+We finally arrived in Aumont Aubrac around 3 PM and received a very warm welcome from the proprietors of the Le 24 Chambre d'hotes.

 We were offered water, and a drink made from berry cordial or mint cordial and water.
 The lady spoke fluent English, having taught French in the US for quite some years, and she was happy to tell us about the history of the region and the house, and her experiences as a former pilgrim on the way.
 It was very interesting indeed.
-We were also given the use of a wonderful grassy courtyard out behind the hotel, and provided with a detailed list of places eat.
+We were also given the use of a wonderful grassy courtyard out behind the hotel, and provided with a detailed list of places to eat.

 We of course ordered Aligot, which is a regional dish made of mashed potatoes, garlic, butter, and Aubrac cheese.
-Apparently it is a peasant dish, traditionally prepared and eaten by the cow herders when they were up on the plateau.
+Apparently, it is a peasant dish, traditionally prepared and eaten by the cow herders when they were up on the plateau.
 It was indeed delicious!

 Practical Information: